 For his first feature, Apichatpong Weerasethakul (Uncle Boonmee Who Can Recall His Past Lives) orchestrated this beguiling, sui generis hybrid: part road movie, part folk storytelling exercise, part surrealist party game.
 A camera crew travels the length of Thailand asking villagers to invent episodes in an ever-expanding story, which ends up incorporating witches, tigers, surprise doublings and impossible reversals.
 With each participant, Mysterious Object at Noon seems to take on a new unresolved tension.
 Celebrating equally the possibilities of storytelling and of documentary, it’s a work that’s grounded in a very specific region, but feels like it came from another planet.
-Restored by the Austrian Film Musem with help from The World Cinema Foundation.
-A Strand release.
+Restored by the Austrian Film Museum with help from the World Cinema Foundation.

 Get 2-for-1 double feature pricing!
 Playing with Bi Gan’s Kaili Blues.

 The 2-for-1 double feature discount will automatically be reflected in the check-out process once both screenings have been added to your cart.
 As a reminder, this special pricing is only valid for double feature pairings on the same day.